BZoennchen/supercollider-book/_sources/intro.md

 I believe technology is always destructive as well as creative.
 It disrupts existing spaces and opens up new ones.
 The artist's responsibility is to reveal and explore this process.
+She is the one who create aesthetic symbols -- a horizon of a possible future.
 Neither being prejudiced nor playing the devil's advocate but engaging with technology and its masters honestly.
 The artifacts of our past are not given circumstances of nature but are invented by people.
 We must disregard our automatic acceptance of how things are because it leads to a sense of helplessness about changing any of them.